noorelymen/gomycode/README.md

 # practice-projects
-Some projects I built from scratch, just for fun (but mostly for practicing) using HTML, CSS and JavaScript
+Some projects I built from scratch, just for fun using HTML, CSS and JavaScript only